jobe-m/ownkeepass/README.md

 Status
 ------

-Release 1.1.13 available in [openrepos.net] [1] / warehouse app and in Jolla store
+Release 1.1.14 available in [openrepos.net] [1] / warehouse app and (shortly also) in Jolla store
-* File browser: When searching for a key file the default value for file filter is *.key
-* Adjusted look and feel of info popups to system info popups
-* Added snappy layout animations on main page to enhance usability
-* Database can be dropped from recent database list on main page (in order to clean up the list from unused stuff)
+* Added individual icons for password entries and groups
+* Time to clear clipboard can be adjusted between 5 seconds and 10 minutes
+* Parent group of password entries is shown in search list view
+* Copy-Paste cover action now skips empty username or password entries
+* Implemented alphabetical sorting of Keepass 2 database entries
-* Added new translation for Hungarian
+* Added new translation for Galician language
-* Updated all translations from Transifex
+* Updated all other translations from Transifex

-Keepass 2 database support is HERE!
-Current status:
-* Reading and searching from a Keepass 2 database is finished and now working fine (merged back to master branch).
-* Reusing database code from [KeepassX 2][3] project for that which is shared into this repository.
-Need to update sources of KeepassX 2 to those of first stable release though (Which arrived two days ago!!!).
-* Writing to Keepass 2 database will be done in near future (on keepass2 branch).
-It needs some redesign of the password entry save handling.

 Roadmap
 -------